 For the indirect method the operator:

-transfers the washed contamination from the Petri dish to the infrared-transparent window, and
+transfers the rinsed contamination from the Petri dish to the infrared-transparent window, and

 positions the solvent containing the contaminants in the area of the infrared beam.

 The efficiency of transfer and deposition is dependant on the operator.
 The training scheme is specified in clause 5.4.5.